 Access to abortion clinics in Washington state

 In 1970, three years before Roe v.
 Wade, Washington legalized abortions within the first months of pregnancy, becoming the first state to do so.
+In 1991, the Reproductive Privacy Act, which codified Roe v.
+Wade into state law, was passed.

 Since then, Washington has enacted a range of statutes focused on reproductive health.
 In 2018, Washington passed a law requiring insurance plans to cover abortions and abortion care if they cover maternity services.

-“People don’t realize that over 50% of the hospital beds in Washington are controlled by hospital systems that don’t provide certain types of care, which includes certain types of reproductive health care,” she said.
+“People don’t realize that over 50% of the hospital beds in Washington are controlled by hospital systems that don’t provide certain types of care, which includes certain types of reproductive health care,” Clark said.
 “And with the latest Supreme Court case, I think we’ll see a dramatic increase in private institutes claiming religious freedom to undermine individual rights.”

 Abortion bans and restrictions will have less of an effect on those with money, who have the ability to travel and access to vacation and sick leave, said Terry Price, a law professor at the University of Washington.